josefnaranjo/bank-app-react/README.md

-#### This front-end web application was created utilizing JavaScript, React.js, and Tailwind to craft an elegant, aesthetically pleasing, and fully responsive web interface.
+#### This front-end web application was created utilizing `JavaScript`, `React.js`, and `Tailwind` to craft an elegant, aesthetically pleasing, and fully responsive web interface.